MicrosoftDocs/architecture-center/docs/guide/sap/sap-netweaver-content.md

 ### Identity management

-Use a centralized identity management system like AzureAD and AzureAD DS (Domain Services) to control access to resources at all levels:
+Use a centralized identity management system like Azure Active Directory (Azure AD) and Active Directory Domain Services (AD DS) to control access to resources at all levels:

 - Provide access to Azure resources by using [Azure role-based access control (Azure RBAC)](/azure/role-based-access-control/overview).

-- Grant access to Azure VMs by using Lightweight Directory Access Protocol (LDAP), Azure Active Directory (Azure AD), Kerberos, or another system.
+- Grant access to Azure VMs by using Lightweight Directory Access Protocol (LDAP), Azure AD, Kerberos, or another system.

 Support access within the applications themselves by using the services that SAP provides.
 Or use [OAuth 2.0 and Azure AD](/azure/active-directory/develop/active-directory-protocols-oauth-code).

 ### Monitoring

 To maximize the availability and performance of applications and services on Azure, use [Azure Monitor](/azure/azure-monitor/overview), a comprehensive solution for collecting, analyzing, and acting on telemetry from your cloud and on-premises environments.
-Azure Monitor shows how applications are performing and proactively identifies issues that affect them and the resources that they depend on.
-For the SAP applications running on SAP HANA and other major database solutions, refer to the article [Azure Monitor for SAP solutions](/azure/sap/monitor/about-azure-monitor-sap-solutions) to learn how Azure Monitor for SAP helps in managing SAP services availability and performance.
+Azure Monitor shows how applications are performing and proactively identifies problems that affect them and the resources that they depend on.
+For SAP applications that run on SAP HANA and other major database solutions, see [Azure Monitor for SAP solutions](/azure/sap/monitor/about-azure-monitor-sap-solutions) to learn how Azure Monitor for SAP can help you manage the availability and performance of SAP services.

 ## Security considerations